philipce/nifty/README.md

 Nifty uses glibc for some basic math functions; fortunately Swift has this built in so nothing extra needs to be done.

+##### Fortran

+Nifty uses Fortran (it needs to link against libgfortran for LAPACK).
+On Ubuntu, you can install it with `sudo apt-get install gfortran`.

 ##### LAPACK